ministryofjustice/fala/README.md

 ### Playwright

 Playwright is a tool for automating web browsers.
-It allows developers to write scripts to control web browsers and interact with web pages programmatically.It's often used for automated testing, web scraping, and browser automation tasks.
+It allows developers to write scripts to control web browsers and interact with web pages programmatically.
+It's often used for automated testing, web scraping, and browser automation tasks.
+We use it to test our end to end user journeys.

-Playwright will not work if FALA is not up and running as it interacts with its URL endpoints.

-### PlayWright Testing Locally

-PlayWright is used for browser based testing.
-Once you have performed * [Installation via virtualenv,](docs/virtual-env.md) Please perform the following below.

-You'll likely have a terminal which is being used to run FALA, you'll need to open another terminal and `source venv/bin/activate` within the new shell and copy and paste to install playwright browser plugins:
+For local development and when using playwright for the first time, run:

 `playwright install`

 This will install all required browsers support for playwright to work on.
-You will only need to do this once.

-Using the same terminal from above, execute playwright tests:

-`pytest playwright`

-Note: The appended `playwright` is directory where to look for playwright related tests.

-Note: Running pytest in FALA directory without going into the playwright directory will run every python test in the project.
-Ensure you are in the correct directory when running playwright tests.
+We've configured Playwright to run with the rest of the app's tests i.e. by running `./manage.py test`

 ### Docker